Skip to main content

 • “Editing Blueprint · Delivery Fee Calculation” — scoped to the entire Blueprint

-When no element or section is selected, the prompt bar appears without a scope indicator — it targets the entire Blueprint: The blueprint-level AI prompt bar with no scope indicator
+When no element or section is selected, the prompt bar appears without a scope indicator — it targets the entire Blueprint.

 Context-sensitive scope